neesha2022/School_District_Analysis_Assignment/README.md

 Q: How is the district summary affected?
 A: Below is the list of four changes to the school district analysis after reading and math scores have been replaced.

   * Before replacing the reading and math scores with NaNs, the overall passing percentage for 15 schools was 65.17%.
-This reduced to         62.11% after replacing NaNs
+  * This reduced to 62.11% after replacing NaNs
+  * The average score went down from
+  * The Math score went down from
+  *

   ![My image](https://github.com/neesha2022/School_District_Analysis_Assignment/blob/main/Resources/Without%20NaNs.png)